niksinfinite10/IMGCodingChallenge/README.md

 This project is sample Angular JS project for Vending machine you can easily clone the repository from `git clone https://github.com/niksinfinite10/IMGCodingChallenge`

-This project is generated with [nikhil surti](https://github.com/niksinfinite10).
+This project is created by [nikhil surti](https://github.com/niksinfinite10).

 ## Build & development